Percentage Calculator

 Percentage change calculates the magnitude of change between two values.
 The formula is:

-Change Rate = (Final Value - Initial Value) / Initial Value × 100%
+Percentage Change = (Final Value - Initial Value) / Initial Value × 100

-Final Value = Initial Value × (1 + Change Rate / 100)
+Final Value = Initial Value × (1 ± Percentage Change / 100)

 Commonly used for financial analysis, tracking stock trends, and calculating asset growth.
 This tool supports both positive (growth) and negative (decline) calculations.
 For example: